Sparse Gaussian Graphical Models with Discrete Optimization: Computational and Statistical Perspectives: Introduction

 \textbf{Statistical Properties:} We study both the estimation and variable selection properties of our proposed estimator.
 We show that our estimator has an estimation error (Frobenius norm) bound scaling as $\sqrt{kp\log p/n}$, where $k$ is an upper bound on the total number of nonzero coordinates in each row/column of $\B\Theta^*$.
 In terms of variable selection, we show that under certain regularity conditions, if $n\gtrsim k\log p$, our estimator is able to recover the support of $\B{\Theta}^*$ correctly with high probability.
 The non-degeneracy condition needed for consistent variable selection for our method is milder than the earlier ones.
 This is due to certain symmetry structures we enforce on the precision matrix as a part of our estimation criterion.
 Our non-asymptotic estimation error bounds and support recovery guarantees are a novel contribution in the context of pseudo-likelihood-based sparse GGMs.
 Moreover, due to the specific structures of our problem, most earlier proof techniques developed do not apply to our estimator directly, and we develop new techniques for our analysis.

 \textbf{Numerical Results: } We compare our approach with other existing methods in terms of both statistical performance and computational efficiency on both synthetic and real datasets.
-Our numerical results indicate that our optimization framework can solve instances with $p\approx 10,000$ in less than an hour, while earlier pseudo-likelihood-based estimators appear to be limited to instances with $p \leq 3000$ or so.
+For some problem instances with $p=10,000$, our approximate algorithms can compute solutions in approx. 2-3 minutes, while earlier pseudo-likelihood-based estimators appear to be limited to instances with $p \leq 3000$ or so.
+Our BnB solver can solve, with optimality certificates, problem instances with $p\approx 5000$, $n\approx 1000$ (with around $p^2/2\approx 12\times 10^6$ binary variables due to symmetry) when the optimal solution is sufficiently sparse in less than an hour.
+On the other hand, leading off-the-shelf solvers such as Mosek are limited to $p\approx 100$.
+We see in our numerical experiments, our BnB framework with early termination often improves the initial incumbent and delivers solutions with better statistical performance---this shows the promise of using our BnB solver (with early termination) to obtain high-quality primal solutions.
 Moreover, we observe that \ourmethod~enjoys better statistical performance (estimation and variable selection) on synthetic and real datasets compared to popularly used $\ell_1$-based methods such as CLIME and Graphical Lasso.

 Our contributions in this paper can be summarized as follows: